gatling/gatling/src/sphinx/general/simulation_setup.rst

 ``incrementUsersPerSec`` is for open workload and ``incrementConcurrentUsers`` is for closed workload (users/sec vs concurrent users)

-``separatedByRampsLasting`` and ``startingFrom`` are both optionals.
+``separatedByRampsLasting`` and ``startingFrom`` are both optional.
-If you don't precise a ramp, the test will jump from one level to another as soon as it is finished.
+If you don't specify a ramp, the test will jump from one level to another as soon as it is finished.
-If you don't precise an amount of starting users the test will start at 0 concurrent user or 0 user per sec and will go to the next step right away.
+If you don't specify the number of starting users the test will start at 0 concurrent user or 0 user per sec and will go to the next step right away.

 Global Pause configuration
 ==========================